natcap/invest.users-guide/source/sdr.rst

 SDR and several other model outputs are defined in terms of distance to stream (:math:`d_i`).
 Therefore, these outputs are only defined for pixels that drain to a stream on the map (and so are within the streams' watershed).
 Pixels that do not drain to any stream will have NoData values in these outputs.
 The affected output files are: **d_dn.tif**, **ic.tif**, **e_prime.tif**, **sdr_factor.tif**, **sdr_bare_soil.tif**, **d_dn_bare_soil.tif**, **ic_bare_soil.tif**, **sed_retention.tif**. **sed_retention_index.tif**, **sediment_deposition.tif**, and **sed_export.tif**

 If you see areas of NoData in these outputs that can't be explained by missing data in the inputs, it is likely because they are not hydrologically connected to a stream on the map.
 This may happen if your DEM has pits or errors, if the map boundaries do not extend far enough to include streams in that watershed, or if your threshold flow accumulation value is too high to recognize the streams.
 You can confirm this by checking the intermediate output **what_drains_to_stream.tif**, which indicates which pixels drain to a stream.
 Check the stream output (**stream.tif**) and make sure that it aligns as closely as possible with the streams in the real world.
-See the **Working with the DEM** section of this User Guide for more information.
+See the :ref:`working-with-the-DEM` section of this User Guide for more information.

 **Example:** Below is an example of the effect of threshold flow accumulation on the defined extent, in an area with multiple watersheds that are not hydrologically connected.
 Within the map area, you can see a connected stream network flowing from northwest to southeast, as well as 3 pieces of streams that are cut off along the right side of the map.
 In the example maps below, he top row shows streams (**stream.tif** output from SDR), while the bottom row shows SDR (**sdr_factor.tif**).